begaborn/simple_cache/README.md

 end
 ```

 At first, the `players` objects, which are associated with `user` object, will be retrieved from the database when executing the following code.
-At the same time, the `players` objects will be stored in Memcached.
+At the same time, the `players` objects will be stored in the Memcached.

 When executing the following code again, `players` objects will be retrieved from the Memcached, not database.
 ```